 Different strokes for different folks.
-Or, “there are no two identical leaves in the world”, as the German philosopher Gottfried Wilhelm Leibniz put it.
+Or, “there are no two identical lives in the world”, as the German philosopher Gottfried Wilhelm Leibniz put it.
 No country or region in the world has the same natural environment, life style, value or culture.
 So, how does the air quality of a country or region vary from another?
-And for what reason do people buy air purifiers?
+And for what reason do people buy Air Purifier?
 We’d like to share some of the answers we received from a global survey we recently carried out.

 India: Because every working man and woman deserves the same treatment as a president

 India holds 13 positions out of the 20 most air-polluted cities in the world.
-The US embassy placed an order for 1,850 Blueair air purifiers before President Obama visited India in 2015, setting an example followed by other embassies.
-Many Indian companies also joined the trend to improve the air quality in their office locations, making offices one of the most common places for air purifiers in India.
+The US embassy placed an order for 1,850 Blueair air purifiers before President Obama visited India in 2015.
+That sett an example for other embassies.
+Many Indian companies also joined the trend to improve the air quality in their office locations.
+That made offices one of the most common places for best air purifiers in India.

 Hong Kong citizens: Because we really enjoy decorating